 Along the way, Johnston successfully imbues each of these characters with unique personalities despite their work in a calling that demands they blend into the background.
 She also excels at portraying an ensemble of strong female protagonists who succeed because of their distinctly feminine strengths.

-The book is set prior to Star Wars: Episode I The Phantom Menace, just after Padmé Amidala has been elected Monarch of Naboo.
+Queen's Peril is an upcoming canon young-adult novel written by E. K. Johnston.
+It will be published by Disney–Lucasfilm Press on May 5, 2020.
+The book will be set prior to Star Wars: Episode I The Phantom Menace, just after Padmé Amidala has been elected Monarch of Naboo.